Dengelberger/ReadMeGenerator/MYREADME.md

   ## License

-  This project is licensed under the APACHE 2.0 license.
+  This project is licensed under the GPL 3.0 license.

-  Click here for the Apache 2.0 license: https://www.apache.org/licenses/LICENSE-2.0.txt
+  Click here for the GPL 3.0 license: https://choosealicense.com/licenses/gpl-3.0/

   ## Contributing